eXsio/php-object-decorator/README.md

 ### Requirements:

 The library has no external dependencies.
 It, however, requires PHP in version at least 8.1.2.
 Let's be modern.
 Let's not use outdated tech.
+Also, PHP 8.1 has Intersection Types that pair really nicely with the theme of this library.

 ### Usage: